orendain/DemeoMods/HouseRules_Core/README.md

     }
   ]
 }
 ```

 Saving the above contents as `UserData/HouseRules/SuperZap.json` will allow this ruleset to appear automatically in the in-game HouseRules menu.

-A further complete [LuckyDip Ruleset](../docs/LuckyDip.json) ruleset is also provided as a reference.
+A further complete [LuckyDip Ruleset](../docs/LuckyDip.json) is also provided as a reference.

 Example JSON samples for each rule type can be found in the
 [HouseRules_Essentials readme](../HouseRules_Essentials/README.md).